 The membership of WACDL is meant to foster a community of criminal defense lawyers who are committed to promoting the proper administration of justice and encouraging an unyielding concern for the protection of individual rights and due process.
 Members must abide by the confidentiality practices set within the organization.
 Members include both new and long-term attorneys practicing criminal defense.
 Part-time or full-time prosecutors or judges may not join WACDL.

-Lawyer Legion maintains a statewide directory of criminal defense lawyers in Wisconsin which includes both WACDL members and non-members.
+Lawyer Legion maintains a statewide directory of criminal defense attorneys in Wisconsin which includes both WACDL members and non-members.
 To help the public find the best choices when searching for a criminal defense attorney, Lawyer Legion recognizes attorneys for their involvement and leadership within the WACDL and other professional associations.
 This includes recognition for WACDL past presidents and WACDL members who have updated their Lawyer Legion profile to include information about their involvement with the WACDL.

 Use this directory to find a Wisconsin criminal defense lawyer in your local area.
 Start by choosing your county from the list below.